SandTechStuff/XamlResourceDocs/README.md

 ## Glossary

-* New WinUI: Refers to the versions of WinUI2 after 2.6 that follow the Windows 11 design principles.
+* __New WinUI:__ Refers to the versions of WinUI2 after 2.6 that follow the Windows 11 design principles.
-* Old WinUI: Refers to the versions of WinUI2 before 2.6 that follow the Windows 10 design principles.
+* __Old WinUI:__ Refers to the versions of WinUI2 before 2.6 that follow the Windows 10 design principles.
+* __Theme aware alternative:__ A variant of a brush that is less accurate, but uses pre-defined colors to respond to user Light/Dark mode preferences.
+The mode listed as "favoring" is the mode that will look the most accurate.
+Some brushes already use these pre-defined colors, and will not have a theme aware alternative provided.

 ## AcrylicBrush